NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 # Practical differences Abel - Saga

 - Combining storage: NIRD and computing power: SAGA
   - SAGA will be located in Trondheim.
-NIRD storage both in Tronheim and Tromsø (right?)
+NIRD storage both in Trondheim and Tromsø (right?)
   - SAGA will be used for computing power only: at first there will be **NO BACKUP** from data hosted on Saga.
 It is planned to implement "slow file system where we could have some files at a later stage"

 - **Disk space on Saga is much more limited on Saga than on Abel.** This means that we cannot have all our data permanently stored on Saga - only data required for ongoing analyses over some restricted period of time will have to be on Saga.